 Principles and Methodologies - Jobs

-- a curriculum vitae, including a list of publications
+- a list of their publications

-will receive full consideration.
+Applications received by mid-January 2018 will receive full consideration.
 (This is a soft deadline.)